 - The fair settlement value of your claim

 In some cases, we can negotiate an out-of-court settlement and recover financial support for our clients from the responsible party’s insurance company.
-Other times, we may need to take a case to trial and ask the judge to award compensation.
+This is the most common way we win compensation for those we represent.
+Other times, we may need to take a case to trial and ask the judge and jury to award compensation.

-At the Morris Bart law firm, we have 16 locations and represent clients across Louisiana, Mississippi, Alabama, and Arkansas.
-You can receive a free consultation on your case from a representative of our Shreveport office by dialing (318) 202-6476.
+At the Morris Bart law firm, we have 15 locations and represent clients across Louisiana, Mississippi, Alabama, and Arkansas.
+We have helped car accident victims in Louisiana get justice for more than four decades.
+We know how to prove these cases and win for our clients.
+You can receive a free consultation on your case from a representative of our Shreveport office.

 Recoverable Losses in a Brake Failure Accident